 Creating a golf tournament contest is key to generating excitement for your sponsors.
 Fun contests, a professional feel, and a great atmosphere will make your golf tournament a success for both sponsors and players.
 Some golf tournament contest ideas include a hole in one contest, longest drive contest, closest to the pin, and putting contest.
 These contests generate a ton of buzz among players looking for some friendly competition and sponsors will enjoy putting their name next to such a fun event.

 At National Hole-in-One, we cover the cost of the selected prize and assume full responsibility should someone make a qualifying hole in one.
 For just a small fee, you can advertise big prizes like elaborate vacations for two, cars, furniture, and cash prizes.
-To learn more about hole in one insurance, get in touch with our specialists today.
+To learn more about hole in one insurance, get in touch with our specialists today by filling out our online contact form.